-In 2021, the County and its City partners developed a stormwater system inspections and maintenance calendar linking important dates with related inspection and maintenance activities.
-The tool aims to increase compliance, nudge residents and contractors when to complete important activities and remind them of important considerations (e.g., nesting birds).
+In 2023, the County and its partners continued use of the regionally developed stormwater system inspections and maintenance calendar linking important dates with related inspection and maintenance activities.
+The tool aims to increase compliance, nudge residents and contractors when to complete important activities, and remind them of important considerations (e.g., nesting birds).